Joshuadrp/High-Energy-Detectors/README.md

 - **Space Detector Laboratory** professors Andrew and Morgan, for guidance and laboratory resources
 - Team members for collaborative data collection and analysis
-- Claude (Anthropic) for assistance with certain debugging, and for energy resolution and efficiency clarification and functions example usage
+- Claude (Anthropic) for assistance with certain debugging, and for energy resolution, efficiency and off-axis clarification and functions example usage